mawinkler/c1-playground/docs/add-on-container-security.md

 ## Access Container Security

-Head over to your Cloud One Account and select the Container Security Tile.
+Head over to your Cloud One Account and select the Container Security tile.

+The deployment script automatically creates a policy for your cluster if it doesn't exist already.
+Some controls in the deploy section are either set to log or block, the continuous section is set to log only.

 ## Access Smart Check